yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/tyk-dashboard-api.md

 ### Creating Organisations and Users

-The Tyk management API application (`tyk_analytics`), can use a command line flag to create users and organisations (this is used in the initial setup of a node):
+The Tyk Dashboard API application (`tyk_analytics`), can use a command line flag to create users and organisations (this is used in the initial setup of a node):

 ``
     #~/> ./tyk_analytics --neworg --newuser